D4nyi/FastEnum.Extensions.Generator/docs/AnalyzerWarnings.md

 Usage

 ### Description
-Current generation strategy does not support extension generation for enums with `protected, protected internal` or `private` visibility modifiers.
+Current generation strategy does not support extension generation for enums with `protected, protected internal`, `file` or `private` visibility modifiers.

 Therefore, only `public` and `internal` visibility modifiers are allowed.